-This post is part of a weekly series of ‘link-up’ Posts which reflect on life’s journey, old memories and family stories (see below for more info).
+Revisiting an old post today from the weekly Life’s a Journey series which reflect on life’s journey, old memories and family stories (see below for more info).

 We were in the car.
 I was, at a guess, about 7 years old.
 Mum was driving (as per the norm) and my aunt was riding shotgun.
 I remember it SO clearly…